-1.2 The Defibtech DDU-100 AED
+1.2 The Defibtech DDU-100 Series AED

 - A. Speaker.
 The speaker projects the voice prompts when the AED is on.
-The speaker also emits a "beep" when the unit is in standby mode and has detected a condition that requires operator attention. - B. SHOCK button.
+The speaker also emits a "beep" when the unit is in standby mode and has detected a condition that requires operator attention. - B. SHOCK button† (DDU-100 ONLY).
 This button will flash when a shock is recommended push this button to deliver the shock to the patient.
-This button is disabled at all other times. - C. "analyzing" LED (Light Emitting Diode).
+This button is disabled at all other times. †IMPORTANT: On the fully-automatic DDU-120, a SHOCK Required Indicator which flashes when a shock is recommended and the unit has charged and is to deliver a shock is in the SHOCK button location.
+Do not touch the patient while this indicator is flashing. - C. "analyzing" LED (Light Emitting Diode).
 This green LED flashes when the AED is analyzing the patient's ECG rhythm. - D. "do not touch patient" LED.
-This red LED flashes when the AED detects motion or other interference that prevents analysis of the signal or when the user should not be touching or moving the patient. - E. "check pads" LED.
+This red LED flashes when the AED detects motion or other interference that prevents analysis of the signal or when the user should not be touching or moving the patient.

+- E. "check pads" LED.
 This red LED flashes when the AED detects that the pad connection to the patient is poor or pads are not applied. - F. ON/OFF button.
 Push button to turn the AED on.
 Push again to disarm and turn the AED off. - G. Pads connector port.
-Insert Patient Pads Connector (item O) into this port to connect pads to the AED.

-- H. Battery pack.
+Insert Patient Pads Connector (item O) into this port to connect pads to the AED. - H. Battery pack.
 The battery pack provides a replaceable main power source for the AED. - Battery pack opening.
 Insert the battery pack firmly into this opening until the latch clicks into place. - J. Battery pack eject button.
 This button releases the battery pack from the AED.
 To remove the battery pack, push the button until the battery pack is partially ejected from the unit. - K. Active Status Indicator (ASI).
 The ASI indicates the current status of the AED.
 This indicator flashes green to indicate the unit has passed its last self-test and is ready for use.
 It flashes red to indicate unit needs attention from the user or needs servicing. - L. Patient pads.
 The defibrillation pads that are placed on the patient.
 The pads should be stored in the pad storage area on the back of the unit. - M. Defibtech Data Card (DDC).
 This optional plug-in card provides enhanced storage capabilities to the AED. - N. 9V lithium battery.
 This 9V lithium battery provides supplemental power to the primary battery pack (item H).
 It is inserted into a compartment in the battery pack. - O. Patient pads connector.
 Insert into Pads Connector Port (item G) to connect pads to the AED.